graceebc9/ADSProject/README.md

 3. Extra feature for modelling: POI calculated on the fly for each test data lat/lon using OSM API

 To use code
-1.Update databaseconfig file with your own environment file, detailing passwords etc. for logging into your database 2.Run ADS_Assesment_toRUn.ipynb updating the variables of interest (note that the Access only needs be run once in order to load the SQL database)
+1. Update databaseconfig file with your own environment file, detailing passwords etc. for logging into your database
+2. Run ADS_Assesment_toRUn.ipynb updating the variables of interest (note that the Access only needs be run once in order to load the SQL database)

 Shortcomings of the project:
 1. Pulling the Points of Interest takes a long time (~5 minutes per lat/lon) - these are cached when run locally which then speeds up future runs